 Business rates information and appeals

 Business rates are charged on most business properties such as shops, offices, pubs and factories.
-However, the property doesn't have to be used for a business - if it is used for purposes which are not domestic it is likely to be rateable.

-The amount you must pay depends upon:
+The amount you need to pay depends upon:

 Rateable value